pp4rs/2020-uzh-installation-guide/docs/r.md

 Once you have installed R, [verify your install](#verifying-your-install-of-r-all-users).

 !!! tip "Why Not Install via Homebrew?"
-        There is conflicting views on Homebrews installation of `R`.
+        There is conflicting views on Homebrew's installation of `R`.
         Because we haven't tried it to ensure no problems will emerge, we recommend going with the installation based on the CRAN distributed package.

 ## Installing R for Linux & Windows Users